manpagez: man pages & more

 on the transport protocol, some of this information may be absent.

-Git supports ssh, git, http, and https protocols (in addition, ftp, and
+Git supports ssh, git, http, and https protocols (in addition, ftp and

-ftps can be used for fetching, but this is inefficient and deprecated; do
+ftps can be used for fetching, but this is inefficient and deprecated;

-not use it).
+do not use them).

-The native transport (i.e. git:// URL) does no authentication and should
+The native transport (i.e. git:// URL) does no authentication and

-be used with caution on unsecured networks.
+should be used with caution on unsecured networks.

 The following syntaxes may be used with them: